Pvt. Edward Francis Martel

 given physicals and boarded a transport for the

+The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1st to guard against paratroopers.
+Two members of each tank remained with their tank at all times.
 The morning of December 8, 1941, Ed and the other men heard the news of the Japanese attack on Pearl Harbor.
 They were ordered to move their tanks to the perimeter of the airfield to prevent the Japanese from using paratroopers.
 That morning, every available American plane was in the air to prevent another Pearl Harbor.

 Around noon every American plane landed and their pilots went to lunch.
 Around 12:45, the tankers were having lunch when they saw formations of planes approaching the airfield.
 At first they believed that the planes were American, it was only when they heard the sound of bombs falling that they knew the planes were Japanese.
 The attack literally wiped out the American Army Air Corps.